Unless you’ve been living under a rock, you already know there are currently hundreds of thousands of cases of Covid-19 worldwide. But that’s not all.

 A reservoir is a place in which a pathogen lives and in which the infection caused can be transmitted to the target population.

-There are three types of reservoirs in which a pathogen can live: animal, human, and environment.
+There are three types of reservoirs in which a pathogen can live.

 Some pathogens can be transmitted from human to human.
 Some diseases can be transmitted strictly by touch, while others, like sexually transmitted infections (STIs), are transmitted through the exchange of bodily liquids.